Banyc/Screenshot-OCR/README.md

 1. Run executive file;
 2. Press F4 when you need to convert letters on the screen to editable with OCR;
 3. Press F4 again to undo;
-4. Drag a rectangle to select the letters-contained region;
+4. Drag a rectangle to select the letters-contained region while pressing left key;
 5. Wait for a message box to pop up.
 The recognized letters shown in the box are in your clipboard;
 6. Click "OK" to copy them again, "Cancel" to close the message box;
 7. Go to step 2.